anOsuPlayer/Moona/GUIDE.md

 As you'll be able to see further on, the Moona Class features a lot of ways to *interact with IDs*.
 The first thing worth mentioning is that **you are able to recall EVERY SERIAL OBJECT if you know its ID**, thanks to methods that accept a long value and that return the corrisponding Serial.
 This, of course, applies to a lot of various uses.

 As I did before, I'll show you a practical use of this class with an example.
 Let's imagine two instances **A and B** of a class **C** which *implements Serial*, the two instances have two different IDs: **1 and 2**.
-Imagine that these two instances are two *private fields* inside of a generic **D** class (NOTE: "generic" does not mean *Java Generics*) and that inside of the C class there is a method, which takes as an input a Serial and that... *does something*, a method like this: **void acceptSerial(Serial s)**.
+Imagine that these two instances are two *private fields* inside of a generic **D** class (NOTE: "generic" does not imply *Java Generics*!) and that inside of the C class there is a method, which takes as an input a Serial and that... *does something*, a method like this: **void acceptSerial(Serial s)**.

 Since A and B are *two private fields inside of another class*, there would be no chance to call them from elsewhere... *maybe*.
 Thanks to a method called *.getElementByID(long id) { ... }* inside of Moona which returns the Serial corresponding to the given ID, we're able to *access to that private element by ONLY KNOWING ITS ID*, doing something like this: **acceptSerial(Moona.getElementByID(1))** (to know more about methods such as this, you can go check the [Moona Class' Wiki page](https://github.com/anOsuPlayer/Moona/wiki/Moona)).
 This operation will grant you the serial you're trying to access even if the latter *cannot be regularly accessed* though direct call.

 Each "call by ID" is made possible since, as already mentioned before, *each Serial ALSO lives inside the Moona class*.
-As always, Serials are implied in a lot of tasks inside of the framework and, even though I've not covered each one of them here, you'll be able to try all those features by yourself, I'm 100% convinced that's the best way you can learn!
+As you'll get your chance to see, Serials are implied in a lot of tasks inside of the framework and, even though I've not covered each one of them here, you'll be able to try all those features by yourself, I'm 100% convinced that's the best way you can learn!

 ## Moona Class:
 > [^ back](#moona-guide)